roadrunner-server/roadrunner-docs/usage/metrics.md

   address: localhost:2112
 ```

 Once complete you can access Prometheus metrics using `http://localhost:2112/metrics` url.
-RoadRunner will expose default `http` and `limit` server metrics.
+> RoadRunner will expose default `http` and `limit` server metrics automatically.

 ## Custom application metrics
 You can also publish application specific metrics using RPC connection to the server.
 First you have to register metric in your